Indonesia’s Emergency Response Team participate in their first international mines rescue competition in Perth, Western Australia.

 In November 2019, the Indonesian squad became the first international Emergency Response Team (ERT) to compete at the Mining Emergency Response Competition (MERC) held in Perth, Western Australia.
 We spoke with the team’s Superintendent, Edward Suryanegara, to discover what led them to MERC.

-The Road to MERC
+PT Freeport Indonesia's Road to MERC

 Edward Suryanegara has been a firefighter for PT Freeport Indonesia for almost two decades.
 As the Superintendent he is trained to lead, organise, and control mine rescue services and equipment across the site.
-It is clear to see how well he understands his role, as he quickly relays the extensive measures the team undergoes to maintain safety above and below ground, ultimately stating; “We save lives – we ensure our employees are prepared, and our tools and equipment is operationally available and ready to be called upon to respond to all incidents.”
+It is clear to see how well he understands his role, as he quickly relays the extensive measures the team undergoes to maintain safety above and below ground, ultimately stating; “We save lives – we ensure our employees are prepared, and our tools and equipment are operationally available and ready to be called upon to respond to all incidents.”

 The staunchness and unrivalled strength to his team and the cause is easy to see; he is dedicated and determined.
 “I joined the mine rescue team because I want to help people; to aid and service our mining communities.
 What we do as a team is bring stabilisation to an incident, we are trained to remain composed and in control.
 This is critical when other people’s lives are in your care.”